rmarkello/abagen/docs/user_guide/expression.rst

 may come up short.

-To remedy this you can try setting the ``lr_mirror`` parameter to ``True`` when calling :func:`~.get_expression_data`.
+To remedy this you can try setting the ``lr_mirror`` parameter to ``True`` when calling :func:`abagen.get_expression_data`.
 This, as the name suggests, performs a left/right mirroring of all the tissue samples from all donors.
 That is, all samples in the left hemisphere are duplicated and mirrored onto the right hemisphere, and vice-versa for right to left.
 Unlike the ``exact=False`` parameter this will not *guarantee* that all regions are matched to a sample, but it will dramatically increase the likelihood that this will happen: